babel/babel/.github/ISSUE_TEMPLATE/Regression-v7.md

 about: Report an unexpected behavior in v7 from v6 (Check the upgrade guide first ✌️)
 title: ''
-labels: 'i: bug, 7.x: regression'
+labels: 'i: bug, 7.x: regression, i: needs triage'
 assignees: ''

 ---